-The dark side of artificial sweetenersJuly 10th, 2013 in Health /
+The dark side of artificial sweetenersJuly 10, 2013 in Medicine & Health / Health

 More and more Americans are consuming artificial sweeteners as an alternative to sugar, but whether this translates into better health has been heavily debated.
 An opinion article published by Cell Press on July 10th in the journal Trends in Endocrinology & Metabolism reviews surprising evidence on the negative impact of artificial sweeteners on health, raising red flags about all sweeteners—even those that don't have any calories.